 A change in your SOB causes a change in behavior.

 The reality is: many of us have beliefs that we firmly believe to be true, when in fact, they are actually false.
 These are the types of beliefs that often cause issues with anxiety – beliefs that we first believed were true, when in fact, they are false.
 Consequently, they fuel an overly apprehensive approach to life (behavior).

 So how does this all apply to anxiety?

 Apprehensive behavior is caused by unhealthy aspects of your SOB.
 If you want to eliminate apprehensive behavior, you’ll need to identify those unhealthy parts of your SOB and change them so that your resulting behavior is healthy rather than apprehensive.
-Overcoming anxiety disorder and its symptoms is all about making this type of healthy behavioral change – at the cognitive level since that is where our behaviors start.
+Overcoming anxiety disorder and its symptoms is all about making this type of healthy change – at the cognitive level, since that is where our behaviors start.

 - It’s true that there’s something wrong with me.

 - It’s true that it’s my fault for making others upset.